KAMATHAM19/VSD_RISC-V_SoC_Tapeout_Program/README.md

 ## Status / Progress Tracking

-- [x] Week 0 – Environment setup complete
+- [x] Week 0 – Environment setup completed

 > Stay tuned as I document each week with **logs, screenshots, and results**!